đ Table of contents

 While testing your applicationâs REST API endpoints, refer to the examples above and guides, such as Integration Testing in Spring.

-You can run the tests for the project either in Eclipse or by running the
+You can run the tests for the project either in your editor or by running the

 ./mvnw test